What went wrong with polls in 2016? Can we trust them now?

 The most unpredictable aspect of the 2020 election may be the coronavirus.
 Keeter called it the "wild card" this year.

-According to CBS News polling from mid October, people who are very concerned about the coronavirus cite it as a major factor in their vote — ahead of the economy — and they are backing Biden over Trump.
+According to CBS News polling from mid-October, people who are very concerned about the coronavirus cite it as a major factor in their vote — ahead of the economy — and they are backing Biden over Mr. Trump.

 "We just do not know how well people are going to be able to act on their intention this year," Keeter said.